Ruixi-rebirth/Ruixi-rebirth/README.md

 func GetStatus() Status {
 	return Status{
-		"- 🔭 I’m currently working on":      "Pending...", "- 🌱 I’m currently learning":        "Golang, Linux, Computer network, Html, Css", "- 👯 I’m looking to collaborate on": "Python, Golang and Docker related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "😃I'm so suck， so shouldn't get the result you want", }
+		"- 🍎 I’m currently working on":      "Pending...", "- 🌱 I’m currently learning":        "Golang, Linux, Computer network, Html, Css", "- 🥣 I’m looking to collaborate on": "Python, Golang and Docker related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "😃I'm so suck， so shouldn't get the result you want", "- 🍡 How to reach me:":              "https://ruixi.me",

+	}
 }
 ```